 Superfund Redevelopment in Region 4

-The "Excellence in Site Reuse" award could be given to a developer, site owner or local government who has demonstrated excellence in working cooperatively with Region 4 to ensure the redevelopment of a Superfund site was complimentary with the remedial actions taken and may have even enhanced the remedial actions.
+The "Excellence in Site Reuse" award can be given to a developer, site owner or local government who has demonstrated excellence in working cooperatively with Region 4 to ensure the reuse of a Superfund site was complimentary with the remedial actions taken and may have even enhanced the remedial actions.

 Evaluation Criteria For "Excellence in Site Reuse" Award